trashtoss/trashtoss2017-2018/README.md

 Using Unity with Git does not work well at all.
 Instead, use Unity Collab - version control that is included directly in Unity.
 Multiple people can collaborate on code and push to the master branch.
 Only downside is that you cannot go back to a previous state of the project after commiting.
 So make sure there are no bugs in the code before you add your changes to Unity Collab.

-***Note that the current version of Trash Toss has been updated to the Android app store, as of June 2018.
+***Note that the current version of Trash Toss has been built and uploaded to the Android app store, as of June 2018.